 I cannot abide waste in any form and especially when it comes to food.
-I was not going to throw my failed nut butter away.
-So I decided to turn it into a cake.
+So, there was no way I was going to throw my failed nut butter away.
+With thinking cap on, I decided to turn it into a cake.
 Having started with the idea I wanted something healthy, I thought I’d add pears to cut down on the need for too much fat and sugar.
 I threw three pears into the blender and lo!
 A miracle!
 The nuts transformed into a beautifully smooth pear almond butter almost immediately.
 The colour also changed quite dramatically from dark to light.

 It was time for a taste test.
 Well, goodness me, my newly discovered pear almond butter was sensational.
-I was so excited by this unexpected rescue, I think I did a whoop or two and danced a little jig, The only thing needed, was a touch of vanilla and it was done.
+I was so excited by this unexpected rescue, I think I did a whoop or two and danced a little jig.
+I just needed to add one more thing, a touch of vanilla.
+I’d done it.
 Delicious spread on toasted slices of my apple and hazelnut spelt rye sourdough bread.

 The cake did not go forgotten however.
 I scooped the pear nut butter into a large jar, then added an egg, more honey, flour and a couple of other ingredients to the remainder.
 The result were these rather scrumptious gingered pear almond honey cakes – win win.